The Physiology of a Trigger Point

 The Electrochemical View of a Trigger Point

-The electrochemical processes that occur in the muscles of the body are all part of muscle metabolism, which encompasses the basic functions of contracting and relaxing.
+Muscle Metabolism The electrochemical processes that occur in the muscles of the body are all part of muscle metabolism, which encompasses the basic functions of contracting and relaxing.
 Two contrasting processes take place in metabolism: anabolism and catabolism.
 Anabolism converts nutrients into new body tissue.
 Catabolism transforms nutrients into energy and heat.
 The elimination of the waste products of these processes is also part of muscle metabolism, but transforming energy into motion is the primary job.
 The act of contraction in a muscle and the resultant motion can't occur without muscle metabolism, and metabolism can't occur without an energy source (food).

 Metabolism proceeds by transforming the glucose in food into glycogen and fat molecules, which are used for energy storage.
 When cells need energy, glycogen and fat are converted into the molecule adenosine triphosphate (ATP), which then serves as a carrier of energy, transporting it wherever it's needed.